Atanarjuat — The Fast Runner (2001)

 There are so many scenes that I will never forget.
 There is a ritual fight scene in which two opponents take turns striking each other each other’s temples.
 This long, slow exchange was more painfully effective than most boxing scenes I’ve seen on the big screen.

 There are also many questions that will lead to rewarding discussions after viewing.
 Can we, after seeing this, understand better why in some cultures polygamy was accepted?
 Surely in a place where many children were needed in order to get the work done for the survival of the tribe, it makes sense why a man might take two wives.
 At the same time, surely we can see the essentiality of forgiveness, when a duel to the death might endanger a tribe by robbing it of a valuable worker.
 We can also consider the wastefulness of our own culture, and just how much we take for granted, when we see the Inuit using every piece of the animals they hunt down.

 You may find Atanarjuat to be an overlong movie.
-You may have trouble keeping the characters straight in your head, because so many of them look alike.
+You may have trouble keeping the characters straight in your head.
 But I guarantee you that in six months, you will remember vividly some of this film’s marvelous scenes.

 And please see this movie in a theatre.
 It is so bright with sunlight and snow, many small and important details will be invisible on a television screen.
 These landscapes, faces, and displays of light are awe-inspiring and intricately detailed.
 Would you want to skip a visit to see the ceiling of the Sistine Chapel just because later you could look at it in a textbook?